 The choices of places to stay in LA are endless.

 - For a luxury hotel, you can’t beat the Hotel Bel-Air, which is an icon in the city and boasts amenities like an on-site restaurant, pools, etc.

 - A more mid-range option is Level DTLA, which is still a nice hotel and has a great location for getting to some popular attractions.

 - A budget hotel that has clean rooms, a good location, and even a restaurant is the New Seoul Hotel.

 FINAL THOUGHTS ON THE BEST WEEKEND TRIPS IN THE US FOR SPRING AND FALL

-Hopefully, this post has helped you getting some inspiration for your weekend getaway in the US for spring and fall- with friends, family, solo or your partner!
+Hopefully, this post has helped you get some inspiration for your weekend getaway in the US for spring and fall- with friends, family, solo, or your partner!
 Either way, I am sure you cannot go wrong with one of these tips.